aottr/blog/content/posts/2024/08-22-verified-links-mastodon.md

 > **Verifying your identity on Mastodon is for everyone.** [...]
 All you need is a personal website that people recognize you by.
 When you link to this website from your profile, we will check that the website links back to your profile and show a visual indicator on it.

-This *visual indicator* is a very noticable green box surrounding the link with a checkmark, as shown below.
+This *visual indicator* is a very noticeable green box surrounding the link with a checkmark, as shown below.

 {{<figure src="https://i.imgur.com/50nTp6m.png" title="My mastodon account with verified links">}}